Sonic the Hedgehog (2006 video game): Conception

+Design

-The Havok physics engine, previously used in their PlayStation 2 game Astro Boy (2004), allowed Sonic Team to create expansive levels previously impossible on earlier sixth-generation consoles and experiment with multiple play-styles.
+Sonic Team used the Havok physics engine, which they first used for their PlayStation 2 game Astro Boy (2004).
+The character artist Yoshinari Amaike said it allowed Sonic Team to create expansive levels impossible on earlier consoles with detailed objects and varied gameplay.
 In addition, the engine also enabled Sonic Team to experiment with aspects such as global illumination, a night-and-day system, and giving Sonic new abilities like using ropes to leap into the air.

-Director Shun Nakamura demonstrated the engine during their stage shows at the Tokyo Game Show (TGS) in 2005.
-As the hardware of the Xbox 360 and PlayStation 3 was more powerful compared to the prior generation's consoles, the design team was able to create a more realistic setting than those of previous Sonic games.
-Sonic and Doctor Eggman were redesigned to better suit this updated environment: Sonic was made taller, with longer quills, and Eggman was made slimmer and given a more realistic appearance.
-Nakamura and producer Masahiro Kumono reasoned this was because the characters would be interacting with more humans, and felt it would make the game more appealing to older players.
+Sonic Team chose a more realistic, Japan-inspired setting than those of previous Sonic games.
+They redesigned Sonic and Doctor Eggman to better suit this updated environment: Sonic was made taller, with longer quills, and Eggman was made slimmer and given a more realistic appearance.
+Nakamura and the producer Masahiro Kumono reasoned this was because the characters would be interacting with more humans, and felt this would appeal to older players.
 At one point, Sonic Team considered giving Sonic realistic fur and rubber textures.

-While Sonic Team had a major focus on the visuals, they considered their primary challenge creating a game that was as appealing as the original Sega Genesis Sonic games.
+While Sonic Team focused significantly on the visuals, they considered their primary challenge creating a game that was as appealing as the original Sega Genesis Sonic games.
+Naka said Sonic Team wanted to retain Sonic's traditional elements while adding new elements to appease both old and new players.
 They felt Sonic Heroes (2003) and Shadow the Hedgehog (2005) had veered into different directions and wanted to return the series to its speed-based roots in new ways.
 For example, they wanted to include multiple paths in levels, like the Genesis games had, a goal the realistic environments helped achieve.
 Sonic Team sought to "aggressively" address problems with the virtual camera system from earlier Sonic games, about which they had received many complaints.